dupgit/sauvegarde/README.md

 I am coding on spare hours so I may not tell any release dates and you should consider that "It ships when its ready".

-* 0.0.5  fanotify's code reviewed.
-Avoid having one entire file in memory
 * 0.0.6  restore to some specific place. client adaptative blocksize with option to choose fixed or adaptative.
 Add options to choose CLIENT_MIN_BUFFER and CLIENT_SMALL_FILE_SIZE.